brunodrugowick/brunodrugowick.github.io/_posts/2019-12-11-first-attempt-generics-reflection.md

             ReflectionUtils.setField(field, objectToUpdate, newValue);
         });

-        return objectToUpdate;
     }
 }
 ```

-You can see that I can instantiate this with any other class type (hence "generic") and the class will provide a method to map a `Map<String, Object>` to the object type provided.
-This is a solution to implement partial updates to an object via a PATCH HTTP request.
+You can see that I can instantiate this with any other class type (hence "generic") using `of` method and the class will provide a method to map a `Map<String, Object>` to the object type provided.
+This is Generics solution to implement partial updates to an object via a PATCH HTTP request.

 ```
 NOTE: I'm aware there are better solutions to this problem. =)